kellpossible/cargo-i18n/README.md

 }
 ```

-You can see the [i18n-embed documentation](https://docs.rs/i18n-embed/) for more detailed examples of how this library can be used, including having translations live updated based on system preferences **(currently incomplete)**, and how to embed translations within libraries that can be consumed.
+You can see the [i18n-embed documentation](https://docs.rs/i18n-embed/) for more detailed examples of how this library can be used.

 ### Distributing to Translators